Bill Stein

 William Allen Stein (born January 21, 1947) is an American former professional baseball player and manager.
-His playing career spanned 17 seasons, 14 of which were spent in Major League Baseball (MLB) with the St. Louis Cardinals (1972–1973), the Chicago White Sox (1974–1976), the Seattle Mariners (1977–1980), and the Texas Rangers (1981–1985).
-Over his career in the majors Stein batted .267 with 122 doubles, 18 triples, 44 home runs, and 311 runs batted in (RBIs) in 959 games played.
+His playing career spanned 17 seasons, 14 of which were spent in Major League Baseball (MLB) with the St. Louis Cardinals (1972–1973), Chicago White Sox (1974–1976), Seattle Mariners (1977–1980), and Texas Rangers (1981–1985).
+In the majors, Stein batted .267 with 122 doubles, 18 triples, 44 home runs, and 311 runs batted in (RBIs) in 959 games played.
 Stein played numerous fielding positions over his major league career, including third base, second base, first base, left field, right field, and shortstop.
 He also spent significant time as a pinch hitter.
+After his playing career, he coached and managed in the minors and independent baseball.

 Early life

 Stein was born on January 21, 1947, in Battle Creek, Michigan.
-Stein attended Cocoa High School in Cocoa, Florida and Brevard Community College, from where he was drafted by the Baltimore Orioles during the 33^{rd} round of the 1968 Major League Baseball draft.
+He attended Cocoa High School in Cocoa, Florida and Brevard Community College.
+The Baltimore Orioles drafted him in the 33^{rd} round of the 1968 MLB draft.
 Stein did not sign with the Orioles.
 He began attending Southern Illinois University in 1969.
 As a member of the school's baseball team, he batted .396 and was named an All-American by the American Baseball Coaches Association.
-Stein was drafted by the St. Louis Cardinals during the fourth round of the 1969 Major League Baseball draft.

 Playing career

 St. Louis Cardinals

-In 1969, Stein began his professional baseball career in the St. Louis Cardinals minor league organization.
-The Cardinals assigned him to the Tulsa Oilers, who were their Triple-A affiliates at the time.
+The St. Louis Cardinals drafted Stein in the fourth round of the 1969 MLB draft.
+He began his professional baseball career that year in the Cardinals minor league organization.
+The Cardinals assigned him to the Tulsa Oilers, who were their Triple-A affiliates.
 With the Oilers, Stein batted .295 with 24 runs scored, 54 hits, 11 doubles, five triples, one home run, and 20 runs batted in (RBIs) in 62 games played.
 Defensively, Stein played 31 games at second base, 14 games at third base, and five games at shortstop.
 During the 1970 season, the Cardinals assigned Stein to the Double-A level to play with the Arkansas Travelers of the Texas League.
 In 114 games played that year, he batted .289 with 124 hits, 21 doubles, two triples, and eight home runs.
 In the field, Stein played second base and outfield.
-In 1971, Stein was promoted to the Triple-A level.
-He spent the entire season with the Tulsa Oilers, where he batted .272 with 50 runs scored, 106 hits, 106 hits, 22 doubles, four triples, eight home runs, and 67 RBIs in 103 games played.
+In 1971, Stein was promoted back to Triple-A. He spent the entire season with Tulsa, where he batted .272 with 50 runs scored, 106 hits, 106 hits, 22 doubles, four triples, eight home runs, and 67 RBIs in 103 games played.
 Stein pitched a game that season, after Tulsa's starting pitcher was ejected from the game after throwing the ball at the umpire.
-In six innings, he gave-up eight hits, and three runs (all earned).
+In six innings, he allowed eight hits, and three runs (all earned).
 He played the majority of the season in the outfield, but also spent limited time at third base, first base, and shortstop.